Skip to main content

 What is environmental justice?

-According to the US Environmental Protection Agency, environmental justice is defined as the fair treatment and meaningful involvement of all people, regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+According to the U.S. Environmental Protection Agency, environmental justice is defined as the fair treatment and meaningful involvement of all people, regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.

-Black, Indigenous, and people of color (BIPOC) communities are more exposed to environmental harm due to systemic racism.
 Legacies of colonization such as zoning and disproportionate debt contribute to the way extreme climate change impacts communities of color and low economic standing in comparison to their white, affluent neighbors.
 Because of this, many Point Scholars center anti-racist actions and equal access in their ecological service work.

-How are LGBTQ students impacting climate justice?
+How are LGBTQ+ students impacting climate justice?

-BiancaNunez-web-766x1024Flagship Scholar with a Wells Fargo Scholarship Bianca Nuñez (she/they) is studying aerospace engineering at the University of Texas - Rio Grande Valley.
+BiancaNunez-web-766x1024Flagship Scholar with a Wells Fargo Scholarship Bianca is studying aerospace engineering at the University of Texas - Rio Grande Valley.
 Her academic goals involve learning how systems in infrastructure and technology can benefit the general population.

 "My academic goals are oriented around finding ways to use the skills I learn in engineering as a means for helping rural and agricultural communities optimize their operations," said Bianca